accredd-dev/docs/docs/embedded-ui.md

 #### Implementation Overview
 - Obtain an API Key from your dashboard.
-- Call the `embed-ui-link` endpoint to get an embeddable link.
+- Call the `POST/v1/verifications/embed-ui-link` endpoint to get an embeddable link.
 - Use the embeddable link in your application.
-- Get the status on a verification submission.
+- Get the status on a verification submission using the endpoint `GET/v1/verifications/{transactionID}`.
 If you are in Development mode, you can set and get different verification statuses to complete your integration.
 - Seamlessly switch from Development mode to Production mode with the same API Key.
-- Optionally, download a verification letter.
+- Optionally download the verification letter using the endpoint `GET/v1/verifications/{transactionID}/pdf-letter`.
 If you are not interested in storing or managing a verification letter, you can skip this step.

 ## Implementation Suggestions

+### Passing in an issuer (sponsor) name
+`IssuerName` is an optional property that allows you to include your client's name on the accreditation letter.
+This allows you to track which investor belong to a specific issuer or sponsor for billing purposes and regulatory purposes.
+It will default to your company's name if left empty.

 ### Preloading user information into the modal
 You can save the end user time by passing in information such as their legal name and whether they’re investing as an entity or an individual.
 Use the `LegalName` setting and `InvestorType` setting to pass in relevant information.
 We’ll load this data onto the modal for the end user.